GCSBOSS/nodecaf/README.md

 });
 ```

-You can always deal with uncaught exceptions on all routes through a default
+You can always deal with uncaught exceptions in all routes through a default
 global error handler.
-In your `lib/main.js` add a `onRuoteError` function
+In your `lib/main.js` add an `onRuoteError` function
 property to the `app`.

 ```js